 Digital technology has the potential to transform the way in which cash programmes operate.
 Mobile payment platforms are already demonstrating how new technologies can have a great impact on efficiencies and convenience for people receiving cash assistance.
 This is just one example of the potential for the use of technology in this sector.

-If you're a member of the Red Cross and Red Crescent Movement, join the internal discussion on our collaborative workspace.
+If you are a member of the International Red Cross and Red Crescent Movement, join the internal discussion on our collaborative workspace.

 For more information on specific areas of innovation in cash technology, see the following:

 Review of the Blockchain Open Loop Cash Transfer pilot project implemented in May 2018 by IFRC in collaboration with the Kenya Red Cross Society (KRCS) to assist over two-thousand households affected by drought in Isiolo County.

 Sunil Gupta, a professor at Harvard Business School, argues that many companies are still doing digital strategy wrong.
 Their leaders think of “going digital” as either a way to cut costs or to attract customers with a flashy new app

 Organisation: Humanitarian Outcomes, British Red Cross, Kenya Red Cross

 This research has the goal to further the evidence base on whether and how humanitarian cash transfers can foster the financial inclusion of crisis affected people focusing on two Kenya Red Cross projects in Kilifi and the Tana Delta where cash was delivered using M-Pesa.

 This research has the goal to further the evidence base on whether and how humanitarian cash transfers can foster the financial inclusion of crisis affected people through a review of a “cash for livelihoods” programme implemented by ICRC in Nigeria.